Difference Between Accidental And Non Accidental Injury

 • Multiple Injuries in Various Stages of Healing: The presence of old and new injuries suggests a pattern of ongoing abuse.

-• Injuries Inconsistent with the Child's Developmental Stage: For example, a non-mobile infant with a fracture.
+• Injuries Inconsistent with the Child's Developmental Stage: Take this: a non-mobile infant with a fracture.

 • Certain Injury Patterns: Specific types of injuries, such as spiral fractures, rib fractures, and head trauma, are more commonly associated with non-accidental trauma.